 What Cardio/Aerobic Machine Burns the Most Calories?

 Weight loss is a multi-factorial process that is not fully understood.
 That being said, science concludes 6 major factors affect weight loss:

 1- Genetics 2- Hormones 3- Diet 4- Sleep 5- Exercise 6- Activities of daily living

 Obviously, there is not much you can do about genetics, that boat sailed long ago, blame your parents.
 The rest of these items are on the table.
 As I am sure you are aware, all of these factors are interrelated, some more than others.
 I’d like to focus on diet, exercise and activities of daily living because they are the major factors in energy conversion.
 A goal of weight loss is to use more energy than you take in.
-Balancing bodily energy is a lot more complicated than calories in (food we eat) and calories out (exercise and activities of daily living).
+Balancing bodily energy is a lot more complicated than calories in (the food we eat) and calories out (exercise and activities of daily living).
 Calories eaten and subsequently used during voluntary movements are only two small parts of the energy equation and insignificant by themselves.
 Your total energy expenditure fluctuates daily and is quite difficult to accurately measure.
 Most of your calories are spent on metabolic processes:

 calories are burned during all involuntary movements (breathing, heartbeat, etc.)